A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

-For the region above the forming active region as marked by the boxes in \figref{fig:ar_dm_rtem}, we plot the mean temperature and density as functions of time in \figref{fig:ar_dm_rtem}(e), and Panel (f) plots the temporal evolution of coronal emission measures in two adjacent temperature ranges.
-The changes of mean temperature and density are consistent with the expectation that the forming active region gives rise to more intensive heating and pushes masses into the corona.
+The changes in the mean temperature and density are consistent with the expectation that the forming active region gives rise to more intensive heating and pushes masses into the corona.
 The most important information is given by the emission measure.
 In the first seven hours, the coronal emission measure is mostly in the temperature range of $\log T{=}[6.0,6.3)$.
 However, the emission measure in a higher temperature range keeps growing with the growth of magnetic flux in the photosphere.
-During a period of one hour at $t{\approx}8.5$\,h, the hotter emission drastically increases and the cooler emission significantly drops.
+During a period of one hour at $t{\approx}8.5$\,h, the hotter emission drastically increases, and the cooler emission significantly drops.

-To conclude, the coronal dimming region found during the early stages of active region formation is a manifestation of intense heating that evolves the quiet Sun corona into an active region corona.
+To conclude, the coronal dimming region found in the early stage of active region formation is a manifestation of intense heating that evolves the quiet Sun corona into an active region corona.
 So-called dark moat, a dimmed area around {\it developed} isolated active regions, has been found for decades \citep[see ][and references therein]{Singh+al:2021}.
-While recent observations revealed that {\it emerging} active regions give rise to emerging dimming regions \citep{ZhangJun+al:2012,Payne+SunXudong:2021} or a large-scale outwards-propagating dark ribbon \citep{Zhang+al:2015}.
-The response of the quiet Sun to the emerging active region in this simulation is consistent the phenomenon observed by \citet{Payne+SunXudong:2021}, particularly the evolution of the emission measure of the dimming region, and confirms that the emerging dimming are caused by enhanced heating in the corona.
+Recent observations revealed that {\it emerging} active regions give rise to emerging dimming regions \citep{ZhangJun+al:2012,Payne+SunXudong:2021} or a large-scale outwards-propagating dark ribbon \citep{Zhang+al:2015}.
+The response of the quiet Sun to the emerging active region in this simulation is consistent with the phenomenon observed by \citet{Payne+SunXudong:2021}, particularly the evolution of the emission measure in the dimming region, and confirms that the emerging dimming regions are caused by enhanced heating in the corona.